-The number of large, medium and small agro-based firms is quite limited in this country of about 150 million.
+The number of large, medium, and small agro-based firms is quite limited in this country to about 150 million.
 Out of such firms, only a few ones could make headway in agri-business.
 Two or three such firms are exporting the country’s agro-products to the overseas market.
-On its part, the government has offered some incentives, direct and indirect ones, for the growth of agri-business in the country.
+On its part, the government has offered some incentives, direct and indirect ones, to grow agri-business in the country.
 But no significant amount of investment has so far been named either by the public or the private sector here.

 The government has come up with the following incentives:

-- The imposition of supplementary duty on mangoes, oranges, grapes, apples, dates, and others to encourage the high quality and cheaper local resources.
+- The imposition of supplementary duty on mangoes, oranges, grapes, apples, dates, and others encourages high quality and cheaper local resources.

-- Strengthening producer organizations can greatly help the farmers and a variety of other institutions can provide alternative fora for dispute resolution Associations formed around
+- Strengthening producer organizations can significantly help the farmers, and a variety of other institutions can provide alternative fora for dispute resolution Associations formed around

--professions, industries, and commodities are likely to play an important role in developing agro-business in the country/Effective producer groups often enable small-scale farmers to forge mutually beneficial partnerships with private industries.
+- Professions, industries, and commodities are likely to play an essential role in developing agro-business in the country/Effective producer groups often enable small-scale farmers to forge mutually beneficial partnerships with private industries.

-- While the private sector will continue to take the lead in developing high-value agriculture and. related agro-business, the role of government remains essential/It is critical for fostering an enabling business environment for market-Icd growth through stable and undistorted economic incentives and in providing critical public goods and services.
+- While the private sector will continue to take the lead in developing high-value agriculture and related agro-business, the role of government remains essential/It is critical for fostering an enabling business environment for market-Icd growth through stable and undistorted economic incentives and in providing necessary public goods and services.

--The public sector’s regulatory role is also very important in ensuring that the growth of high-value agriculture and agro-business does not deepen poverty, accentuate prevailing inequities, or harm the environment.
-Closer collaboration among the public sector, non-governmental organizations (NGOs), and the private sector would be extremely beneficial in addressing the combinations of opportunities, risks, and challenges that the shift to high-value agriculture carries for Bangladesh.
+The public sector’s regulatory role is also significant in ensuring that high-value agriculture and agro-business growth does not deepen poverty, accentuate prevailing inequities, or harm the environment.
+Closer collaboration among the public sector, non-governmental organizations (NGOs), and the private sector would be highly beneficial in addressing the combinations of opportunities, risks, and challenges that the shift to high-value agriculture carries for Bangladesh.

 However, here one basic fact must not be just sight of, Bangladesh is a land-scarce country.
-Its density of population, given its geographical size, is the highest in the world among the nation (Jutes).
-Given the need for keeping, at least, one-seventh of its land size for forest coverage in one way or another, the arable land in the country gets further limited.
-The scarcity of land for agricultural use is becoming all the more a serious problem because of competing demands on the existing land and area by the new needs for dwellings, infrastructure-building purposes, urbanization, etc. Furthermore, the river erosion problem continues to cause a sizable loss of landmass in different parts of the country.
+Given its geographical size, its density of population is the highest in the world among the nation (Jutes).
+Given the need for keeping at least one-seventh of its land size for forest coverage in one way or another, the arable land in the country gets further limited.
+The scarcity of land for agricultural use is becoming a serious problem because of competing demands on the existing land and area by the new needs for dwellings, infrastructure-building purposes, urbanization, etc. Furthermore, the river erosion problem continues to cause a sizable loss of landmass in different parts of the country.

-Given this situation, there are urgent needs for drawing up a proper land-use plan and implementing it in carnets.
+There is an urgent need to draw up a proper land-use plan and implement it in carnets, given this situation.
 Otherwise, the prospects for the flourishment of agro-business will be a binding constraint.

 Risks/Problems/Challenges Agribusiness in Bangladesh

-3. Inadequate air freight space for export of perishables
+- Inadequate air freight space for export of perishables.

-10. Lack of packaging facility to meet up international standard
+- Lack of packaging facility to meet up the international standard.

-11. Lack of knowledge of industry about EurepGap, HACCP
+- Lack of knowledge of industry about EurepGap, HACCP.

-12. The reluctance of financial institutions to finance agribusiness
+- The reluctance of financial institutions to finance agribusiness.

-13. Inadequate air space for a fresh product export
+- Inadequate air space for fresh product export.

-14. The limited capacity of Bangladesh Standard Testing Institute for standard-setting and monitoring
+- The limited capacity of the Bangladesh Standard Testing Institute for standard-setting and monitoring.

-15. A Major challenge for the agribusiness sector of Bangladesh especially for the export market would be compliance with the SPS requirements
+- A Major challenge for the agribusiness sector of Bangladesh, especially for the export market, would comply with the SPS requirements.

-16. The threat to small farmers due to the irregular supply of raw materials
+- The threat to small farmers due to the irregular supply of raw materials.